-For my entire undergraduate and medical school years, photography was a very minor interest, but with all that behind me and after I had begun seriously to pursue scientific research, photography again became an important avocation.
+entire and medical school For all my/undergraduate/years photography was a very minor me interest but with all that behind/and after I had begun seriously to then again pursue scientific research wind photography/become an important avocation.
 I had been appointed to a minor teaching position in the Bacteriology Department under Dr. Hans Zinsser.
-A contemporary in the department, Victor Seastone, who had also recently obtained his M.D., was an amateur musician and practiced photography on the side.
-He used the Leica camera, the 35mm German invention that revolutionized photo-journalism and many other fields of photography as well.
-I was so intrigued by his ingenuity in adapting the camera to innumerable purposes impossible with more bulky equipment, that I bought one and immediately began experimenting with it.
-Because of the Leica's top shutter speed of 1/1000 second, one of the first things I tried was to photograph the splash pattern produced by dripping water.
-The pictures were remarkably successful in so far as they dramatically recorded the sequence of events visually impossible in a common phenomenon, but otherwise were no more than curiosities.
-I soon began to photograph more conventional structural subjects; bridges and buildings around Boston and details of trees, flowering plants and barnacled rock on the coast of Maine during my short vacations.
-One of the subjects I was especially proud of was a close-up of blueberries enlarged to the size of tennis balls.
-Morecorn

-My return to photography as a hobby became known to friends of the family, one of whom Curtis Nelson's older sister Lois Wheelwright who lived in Cohasset, Massachusetts invited me to dinner and suggested that I bring some of my photographs because another photographer would be there.
-The other photographer was Ansel Adams of whom I had never heard, an acquaintance of her husband's.
-After dinner I was asked to show my pictures, which I did with a certain amount of selfsatisfaction.
+A contemporary in the department, Victor Seastone, who had also recently obtained his MD, was an amateur musician and practiced photography on the side.
+He used the Leica invention camera, the 35mm German incommission that revolutionized photo-journalism and many other fields of photography as well.
+I was so intriqued by his ingenuity in adapting the camera to innumerable purposes impossible with more bulky equipment that I inmediately bought one and immediately began experimenting with it.
+Because of its the Leica's top shutter speed of 1/1000 second one of the first things I tried was to photograph the splash pattern produced by dripping water.
+The pictures were remarkably successful in so far as they dramatically recorded the sequence of events, inxax visually impossible, in a common phenomenon, but otherwise were no more than curiosities.
+I soon began to photograph bridges and buildings more conventionalxxxxigextxx structural subjects/around Boston and trees and details of plants flowering plants and barnacled rock on the coast of Maine during my short vacations.
+One of the subjects I was especially proud of was a close up of blue berries enlarged to the size of termis balls.
+My return to photography as a hobby became known to friends of the family one of whom Curtis Nelson's older sister Lois Wheelwright, who lived in Cohasset, Massachusetts, invited me to dinner and suggested that I bring some of my photographs because another photographer of whom I had never heard, would be there.
+The other photographer was Ansel Adams/an acquaintance whom I had never heard of of her husband's/.
+After dinner I was asked to show my pictures which I did with a certain amount of self-satisfaction.
 Ansel Adams looked at them but said nothing and then showed his.
-That was a traumatic and embarrassing experience; I saw immediately how vastly superior his photographs were to mine, and how little I knew about photography technically, or more generally what its potentials were for creative expression.
-The photograph of Ansel Adam's that made the greatest impression on me and that I still remember from that day - I can recall none of the others - was his famous photograph of a frozen lake in the Sierra Nevadas.
-Sensing my embarrassment, Ansel Adams tried to encourage me, suggesting that my photography could be improved by using a larger format camera and recommended a much publicized recent Eastman product that used 24 x 34 film.
-Soon after that revelation I purdate chased a 9 x 12 centimeter Linhof.
+That was a troumantic EXPERIENCENTER and embarrassing experience; I saw immediately how vastly superior his photographs were to mine and how little I knew about photography technically, or more generally what its potentials were for creative expression.
+The photograph of Ansel Adams's that made the greatest impression on me and that I still remember from that day - I can recall none of the others - was his famous photograph of a frozen lake in the Sierra Nevadas.
+Sensing my embarrisment Ansel Adams tried to emourage me suggesting that my photography could be impx improved by using a larger format camera and recommented a much publicized recent Eastman product that used $2\frac{1}{4}x 3\frac{1}{4}$ film.
+Soon after that revelation I purchased a 9x12 cemtimeter Linhof.